Several Injured by Fireworks Over Holiday WeekendOne man loses a hand and an eye. More than a dozen children hurt.

 CEO of Belleville Hospital Announces ResignationThe CEO of St. Elizabeth's Hospital announced Monday that she will leave the hospital at the end of July.

 Belleville Sues to Overturn State Approval of New HospitalThe groundbreaking ceremony today for new St. Elizabeth's Hospital will continue despite a lawsuit from the city of Belleville.

 Belleville Hospital Issued 'Intent To Deny' on Relocation ProjectSt.
 Elizabeth's Hospital in Belleville was issued an "intent to deny" on Tuesday after one member of the Illinois Health Facilities and Services Review Board (HFSRB) voted "no" on the hospital's proposal to build a new hospital in O'Fallon, Ill.

 Second Public Hearing for St. Elizabeth's Hospital SetThe second public hearing for St. Elizabeth's Hospital's plan to build a replacement hospital in O'Fallon, Illinois, has been rescheduled for Dec.
 2.

 Fight Over Metro-East Hospital ContinuesMetro-East residents will have to wait a little longer to express their opinions about the planned relocation of St. Elizabeth's Hospital in Belleville.

 UPDATE: Pile of Phone Books Leads To Evacuations At Belleville Hospital A pile of phone books prompted two buildings near St. Elizabeth's Hospital in Belleville to be evacuated Monday.

-St. Elizabeth’s Hospital announced 26 patients were given the possibly tainted medicine.
+St. Elizabeth's Hospital in Belleville Warn Patients of Possible Meningitis OutbreakSt.
+Elizabeth's Hospital announced 26 patients were given the possibly tainted medicine.

 Illinois Healthcare Facilities Being Alerted About Tainted DrugsMetro East healthcare facilities included in the alerts.

-“We felt that it was a good investment to put public money into remediating the mines for a $300 million construction project that would bring thousands of jobs," City Administrator Walter Denton says.
+O'Fallon Approves T.I.F. for New St. Elizabeth's Hospital"We felt that it was a good investment to put public money into remediating the mines for a $300 million construction project that would bring thousands of jobs," City Administrator Walter Denton says.